This page may contain affiliate links. Learn More.

-Garden tours are a great way to learn new garden ideas.
-Check out some epic garden tours that show awesome raised beds, planting ideas and much more.
+Garden tours are a great way for beginning gardeners to learn new garden ideas.
+Check out some epic garden tours that show awesome raised beds, planting ideas, and much more.

 The first garden tours were sponsored by Smart Start and the County Health Department.
 It was a wonderful learning experience for me and my husband.
 The people who put this program on did a great job of showing us a variety of things that can be done in our childcare gardens and we even learned a few new techniques and tips along the way.